-Reading: Luke 8
+Today's Bible Reading: Luke 8

 One day he got into a boat with his disciples, and he said to them, "Let us go across to the other side of the lake."
 So they set out, and as they sailed he fell asleep.
 And a windstorm came down on the lake, and they were filling with water and were in danger.
 And they went and woke him, saying, "Master, Master, we are perishing!"
 And he awoke and rebuked the wind and the raging waves, and they ceased, and there was calm.
 He said to them, "Where is your faith?"
 And they were afraid, and they marveled, saying to one another, "Who then is this, that he commands even winds and water, and they obey him?"
-(Luke 8:22-25)
+(Luke 8:22-25 ESV)

 Reflecting and Thinking

-Luke's gospel includes sections of Jesus' teachings, but it seems the focus is more on his personal interactions as he fulfills the Isaiah prophecy (4:18-19).
-Despite the disciples' question concerning Jesus' identity (8:25, Who is this?), the demon-possessed man, after his healing, can only tell what Jesus has done for him.
-The hemorrhaging, unclean woman must touch him and is rewarded with healing; the faith of the synagogue ruler is victorious as his daughter is made whole.
+Luke's gospel includes several sections of Jesus' teachings, but it seems that the focus is more on Jesus' personal interactions as he fulfills the Isaiah prophecy (4:18-19).
+In contrast to the disciples' question concerning Jesus' identity (see 8:25, "Who is this?"), the demon-possessed man, after his healing, wants to tell about Jesus and what Jesus has done for him.
+The hemorrhaging, unclean woman touches him and is rewarded with healing; the faith of the synagogue ruler is victorious as his daughter is restored to life and made whole.